Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/05-server-update.md

 ### Referencing the middleware
 We exported the middleware, now we need to use it when we spin up our server.
 Follow the steps:
 1. Go into `app.js`.
-2. Add the following two lines of code under the `bodyParser` variable:
+2. Add the following line of code under the `bodyParser` variable:
 ```js

 sequelize.sync(); // tip: {force: true} for resetting tables